Mogoatlhe/shopping-cart/README.md

 - [ ] use the React Testing Library
 - [ ] use the React Router to manage page changes

+## Additional Features

+- [ ] create the not found page
+  - [x] let all the other invalid /urls lead to the not found page

 ## Design

 ### Homepage